cr4z/bmo/README.md

 npm run dev
 ```

-## Build
+## Build to Obsidian

+Specify in your `.env` fields: `OUT_DIR` and `FILENAME`.
+This will auto-copy the built single file to a specified directory.

 ```bash
 npm run build
 ```

-Outputs a standalone `dist/index.html` with all assets inlined.

-### Obsidian

-Set `OUT_DIR` and `FILENAME` in `.env` to auto-copy and name the built single-file HTML into a specified directory, assumed within your Obsidian vault.
+Outputs a standalone `dist/index.html`, then copies over to a specified location within your vault if `.env` is present with fields.
+Emits logs to a local `build.log`.